Deploying HQ

 (Optional) Configure Service Accounts

-Lenses HQ, by default, uses default Kubernetes service account but user can choose to use specific one.
+Lenses HQ, by default, uses the default Kubernetes service account but you can choose to use a specific one.

 values.yaml